lavinei/lavinei.github.io/_posts/2019-10-24-pybats_example.md

 Okay, now this is interesting!
 We have a few clear takeaways:

-- Saturday and Sunday have the highest sales, followed by Friday
+- Saturday and Sunday have the highest sales
 - Monday through Thursday all have very similar sales, with coefficients between -0.1 to -0.2.

 These effects in the state space are additive on the log scale.
 Remember the Poisson DGLM has a log-link function: